acsalu/JGIDigiTiki/Progress_Tracker.md

 ## Bugs Pipeline: to be solved in next version
 9. FollowScreen: Also, when the user navigates back to previous intervals, and then forward again, 5m and JK data (but not grooming) are lost (they appear briefly, then disappear)
 6. FollowScreen: Sometimes the Icons are too big, pushing the females off the edge of the screen.
-Fixed when app is killed and restarted. --- which icons? >>The chimp names and columns
+Fixed when app is killed and restarted. --- which icons? >> The chimp names and columns
-8. Follow Screen: When you navigate to the new interval, 5m, JK and G are supposed to be blank? >>Yes please
 4. Settings: Switch from English to Swahili.
 Need to pass on local language state from this.props.screenProps to reflect on all strings globally in the app

 ### Version 0.3.3.3